freeCodeCamp/freeCodeCamp/docs/how-to-work-on-guide-articles.md

       - you named the new article file something other than `index.md`, or
       - you created both a new folder, then a sub-folder, you wrote the new article in the sub-folder but forget to put a stub `index.md` file in the new folder
 2. Your PR creates a new folder and the folder name isn't formatted correctly.
-    - Your folder name should be all lowercase and formated in kebab-case (i.e. my-new-folder).
+    - Your folder name should be all lowercase and formatted in kebab-case (i.e. my-new-folder).
 3. The article doesn't have a `title` field at the top.
     - Please refer to [Title](#title) section below under [Style guide for writing articles](/docs/style-guide-for-guide-articles.md).